MaxHalford/maxhalford.github.io/content/blog/flask-droplet.md

 - If you update your website you will have to restart Apache with ``service apache2 restart``
 - Some configurations might require a server reboot with ``shutdown -r now``
 - If you get errors when connecting to the website's URL check the error log with ``cat /var/log/apache2/error.log``
-- To reinstall Apache is case something is broken:
+- To reinstall Apache in case something is broken:

 ```sh
 sudo apt-get remove apache2